MP Estate Planning UK

 Limited UK-only exposure in some cases

-If an individual is not long-term resident at death, IHT may apply only to UK-situs property.
-That means only certain assets within the UK are caught.
-Determining where a token ‘sits’ is hard because digital holdings have no physical address.
+If an individual is not UK-domiciled (and not deemed domiciled) at death, IHT may apply only to UK-situs assets.
+That means only property situated within the UK is caught.
+However, determining where a crypto token “sits” is genuinely difficult because digital holdings have no physical location — they exist on distributed global networks.

 Why situs is unclear and control matters